manukalexi/The-error-threshold-revisited/README.md

 - **Genotype model: $L=25,  50,  100$**
 - **Phenotype model: $L=25$**
-  - small loop
+  - Small loop
-  - large loop
+  - Large loop
-  - motif
+  - Motif
 - **Simplified model: $L=25$**

 The corresponding source codes and makefiles for each model are provided in the respective directories.